 Most Relevant Car Crash Statistics (Editor’s Choice)

-- Six million car accidents occur in the US every year
+- Six million car accidents happen in the US annually

-- 93% of the world’s roadside fatalities occur in low-and-middle-income countries
+- 93% of the global roadside fatalities happen in low-and-middle-income countries

-- Nearly 50% of drivers in fatal crashes weren’t wearing seat belts
+- Almost half of the drivers in fatal crashes weren’t wearing seat belts

-- 8.2% of high school students admitted driving after consuming alcohol
+- Around 8% of high school students revealed they had driven after consuming alcohol

-- Almost 56% of teens talk on cell phones while driving
+- About half of teens talk on their phones while driving

-- Over 45% of car deaths in the US occur on rural roads
+- Over 45% of car deaths happen on rural roads in the US

 Stats of Car Accidents Worldwide